brianleroux/xui/README.md

 A basic framework for building mobile web applications.
 ---

-To build xui from source: run rake in the shell of your choice from the root of the project directory. (requires ruby) There are other tasks for code minification, running the specs and generating docs.
+To build xui from source: run <strong>rake<strong> in the shell of your choice from the root of the project directory. (requires ruby)
+There are other tasks for code minification, running the specs and generating docs.

-Check out example for...guess what: a fucking example!
-Right on.
+Check out the <em>example directory<em> for a comprehensive <strong>example application<strong>.

+API Documentation
+===

+Welcome the XUI documentation.
+This is generated from inline documentation in the xui javascript source.

 Dom
+---

 Manipulating the document object model (DOM).